Major Sea Ports in India

 - First Major Port commissioned after Independence.

-- Located at the confluence of Mahanadi river and Bay of Bengal.
+- Located at the confluence of the Mahanadi river and the Bay of Bengal.

-- Deals with the export of iron and aluminum and Iron ore is exported to Japan in huge quantity.
+- Deals with the export of iron and aluminum and Iron ore is exported to Japan in huge quantities.

 - This port has been renamed as V.O.Chidambaranar Port.

 - It is an artificial port located in the Gulf of Mannar.